eraofchaos/eraofchaos.github.io/units/Assassin.md

 ---
 title: "Assassin"
 permalink: /units/Assassin/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Assassin.
+Assassin Units. null.
 Era of Chaos We work in the dark to serve the light.
 Nothing is true, everything is permitted."
 unitID: 9701
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Assassin"
 toc: true